Not your typical anniversary email: 11 ways to use the dates your customers care about to drive revenue

 Birthdays and beyond: 5 anniversary email examples to inspire you

 Now that you have a starting point, here are a few different anniversary email examples you can send to your customers.
 These templates can spark your enthusiasm and give you ideas to engage your customers throughout the year—not just on their birthday.

 The most common anniversary email is the birthday email, which you can send either the day, week, or month of your customer’s birthday.

-Birthday emails are a great way to show your customers you’re thinking of them around their special day, just as a family member or friend would reach out.
-And they’re effective.
+Birthday emails are a great way to show your customers you care about them around their special day, just as a family member or friend would reach out.

-This email from sustainable cashmere clothing brand Naadam is a splendid example of a birthday email—it’s short, simple, straight-to-the-point, and includes an exclusive birthday offer for 15 percent off.
+This email from sustainable cashmere clothing brand Naadam is a great example of a birthday email—it’s short, simple, straight-to-the-point, and includes an exclusive birthday offer for 15% off.

 What’s the ultimate goal of your ecommerce store?
 To get people to buy your product, of course.
 And when they do, that’s something you should celebrate.